Switzerland men's national floorball team

-The Switzerland men's national floorball team is the national floorball team of Switzerland, and a founding member of the International Floorball Federation.
+The team has participated in all World and European Championships as well as floorball tournaments at the World Games.
 Its biggest success is silver medal from the second World Championships in 1998.
-The team also won seven bronze medals, the last time 2018.
+The team also won seven bronze medals, the last time in 2018.
 That makes Switzerland the fourth most successful team after the third Czech Republic and before the fifth Norway.
-Switzerland has appeared in every World and European Championships tournament organised by the IFF.